sophie-la-li/duckdb-php/README.md

 > It's that simple! :duck:

-The function we used here, `DuckDB::sql()`, performs a query in a new in-memory database and is destroyed after retrieving the result.
+The function we used here, `DuckDB::sql()`, performs the query in a new in-memory database which is destroyed after retrieving the result.

 This is not the most common use case, let's see how to get a persistent connection.